NTQC/APATCC-11/content/registration/_index.md

 ---
 title: "Registration"
+draft: false
 ---

 # Instructions for Presenters

 - Oral Presentation:
+    - duration:
+        - plenary lectures: XX minutes (YY minutes for discussion)
+        - keynote lectures: XX minutes (YY minutes for discussion)
-    - duration: XX minutes (YY minutes for discussion)
+        - invited lectures: XX minutes (YY minutes for discussion)
+    - VGA and HMDI are available
+    - aspect ratio of 16:9 is recommended
+    - you can check your materials during a break
 - Poster Presentation:
-    - size: HH cm × WW cm
+    - board size: HH cm × WW cm
     - duration: XX minutes

+## Abstract

+Please follow the instructions written in the template (under construction).

 # Registration

 At the moment, registration is not open.

+- Early Bird: Until YYYY-MM-DD
+- Standard: Until YYYY-MM-DD

 ## Registration Fees